Chainfire/HoleyLight/README.md

 LED on many modern devices.

-Additionally, it provides a notification display for when the screen is "off", replacing - or working in conjuction with - the *Always-On Display* feature.
+Additionally, it provides a notification display for when the screen is "off", replacing - or working in conjunction with - the *Always-On Display* feature.
 As this display is not around the camera hole, it is aptly named the ***Un*holey Light**.